francesconalin/Cellular_Uptake/README.md

 2) Activation of the LED signal for a specified period
 3) Turn off the LED and flushing the reagents within the chamber.

+The simplified version allows to control only two valves (QUAKE, waste), the LED, and includes only one button for the automated switch.